next-multilingual/next-multilingual/README.md

 exampleApp.footerComponent.footerMessage = © Footer
 ```

-Also make sure to look at the [language picker component example](./example/components/LanguagePicker.tsx) that is a must in all multilingual applications.
+Also make sure to look at the [language switcher component example](./example/components/LanguageSwitcher.tsx) that is a must in all multilingual applications.

 ### Creating shared messages